 Piecing up a quilt can be fun, but…. it can be frustrating too.
 Patchwork1 quilting is a craft that requires patience and time to create.
 However, once you master it, you are going to be very proud of yourself for the beautiful projects you have made.
 There are a few ways to piece a quilt, be it the traditional way or the modern way of doing it.
 No absolutely right or wrong way as long as it looks good and you feel good.

 How To Sew 9 Patch Quilt Block

 scroll ⬇️ to get the free sewing pattern & tutorial

-The following picture shows the latest project I sewed with this nine patch quilt block as an example.
-Since I mixed the 9 patch quilt block with a square fabric, this patchwork is called Double 9-Patch Quilt.
-Pattern and tutorial to sew an oven mitt with this quilt block
+The following picture shows the latest project I sewed with this nine-patch quilt block as an example.
+Since I mixed the 9-patch quilt block with a square fabric, this patchwork is called Double 9-Patch Quilt.
+Click the link to get the pattern and tutorial to sew an oven mitt with this quilt block.

 - Fabric strip A & B, in contrasting color.
 4 strips for Fabric A and 5 strips of fabric B. Width= finished small square dimension (a) + 1/2″, or, Width= (finished block/3) + 1/2″

 - Cut equal length and width of fabric strips, 4 strips from fabric A & 5 strips from fabric B in contrasting color respectively.